mattpe/bcwt/week2.md

 1. Study [req.body](https://expressjs.com/en/4x/api.html#req.body) on receiving and using data sent by e.g. html form
    * Note that the earlier versions of Express required the use of body-parser middleware.
 [More info here](https://medium.com/@mmajdanski/express-body-parser-and-why-may-not-need-it-335803cd048c).
    * `index.html` contains a form that sends userdata with POST method to `http://localhost:3000/user` endpoint.
-   * Modify `/` route for post method in `./routes/userRoutes.js`.
-The route should log the user data sent by the form to the console.
+   * Add new function 'user_post' to `./controllers/userController.js`.
+The function should log the user data sent by the form to the console.
+   * Modify `/` route for post method in `./routes/userRoute.js`.
+The route should execute 'user_post' function.
 Test with Postman and with the form in `index.html`

 1. Files are sent in HTTP as [multipart/form-data](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
 Because Express does not handle this type by default you need to use third party middelware like [Multer](https://github.com/expressjs/multer)
-   * Add another form to `index.html` for uploading file
+   * The second form in `index.html` is for uploading a file
    * Add `uploads` folder to `week2` and put the folder in version control; but not its content, e.g.
      ```console
      $ mkdir uploads